Homecare plan for the 5 stages of Parkinson’s disease

 At this stage, mobility is likely to be a much greater concern.
 It can even be dangerous for some people to be left alone as the likelihood of a fall or confusion is higher.
 Movement may require a walker or other type of assistive device as limbs become painful or stiff.
 If a tremor is one of the symptoms being experienced, it may now be quite pronounced.

-It may be time to consider long-term Parkinson’s home care nursing, in which case you are going to have questions.
-Read our guide on Parkinson’s disease questions to ask when looking for home nursing.
+It may be time to consider long-term Parkinson’s homecare, in which case you are going to have questions.
+Read our guide on Parkinson’s disease.

 This is the most advanced and debilitating stage of Parkinson’s disease.
 For many, they may now be confined to bed or require a wheelchair as they can no longer walk.
 Because Parkinson’s is a neurological disease, and due to some of the side effects of drug treatment, people may also experience hallucinations and delusions.
 This can be difficult to manage for a carer.
 If you are looking after someone with Parkinson’s, be sure to seek support.